Mark Mitchell (New Zealand politician): Minister for Sport and Recreation

 In late July 2025, Mitchell ordered the national sporting body Sport New Zealand to scrap its transgender inclusive sports guidelines.
 The anti-transgender group Save Women's Sport Australasia had previously lobbied his predecessor Chris Bishop and New Zealand First leader Winston Peters into scrapping the guidelines.
 Labour's rainbow issues spokesperson Shanan Halbert described the scrapping of the transgender inclusive guidelines as a "step backwards" while the Greens' rainbow issues spokesperson Benjamin Doyle said that the Government had failed rainbow communities.

 Personal life

 Mitchell had a brother who suffered from mental health problems and committed suicide.
 In 2011, he married Peggy Bourne, the widow of rally driver Possum Bourne.
 She was his third wife.
 However, the marriage didn't last and as of 2021, Mitchell has been in a new relationship.
+In 2026, he married his fourth wife, Sarah Mattson.
 He has two biological children and is step-father to Peggy Bourne's three children to Possum Bourne.

 Mitchell has owned several dogs including his former police dog "Czar."
 He also owned a livestyle block in Taupo.
-Mitchell also does spear-fishing as a recreational past-time.
+Mitchell also does spear-fishing as a recreational pastime.